 Sandals Barbados, the most recent addition to the Sandals and Beaches group of Caribbean All-Inclusive Resorts, is only 15 minutes from the airport for an easy transfer.
 The resort itself is compact and the beach is small.
 There is a good sized beachfront pool with a swim-up pool bar and a quieter interior pool with charming red-striped cabanas.
-The star of the resort is the Crystal Lagoon, situated in the interior of the resort that offers room and suites with swim-up patios and overlooking balconies.
+The star of the resort is the Crystal Lagoon, situated in the interior of the resort that offers rooms and suites with swim-up patios and overlooking balconies.

-A new restaurant in the Sandals All-Inclusive group debuted at Sandals Barbados, Bombay Club, specializing in Indian Cuisine.
+A new restaurant in the Sandals All-Inclusive group debuted at Sandals Barbados: Bombay Club, specializing in Indian Cuisine.

 BARBADOS RUM PUNCH